davehorner/cbacon/README.md

 # cbacon

-**cbacon** is a Rust-based tool that reads a bacon file containing warning messages and opens the first warning location in Visual Studio Code (VSCode).
-It emulates a Python script by automatically opening your project workspace in VSCode, parsing warning messages from a file, and navigating directly to the relevant file location using VSCode's --goto and --wait flags.
+**cbacon** is a Rust-based tool that reads a bacon file containing line references and opens the first reference location in Visual Studio Code (VSCode).
+It emulates a Python script by automatically opening your project workspace in VSCode, parsing warning/error messages from a file, and navigating directly to the relevant file location using VSCode's --goto and --wait flags.

+I've been using a simple python script to provide an experience much like nvim-bacon but for vscode.
+Run bacon, run cbacon.
+I decided to make it into a rust program too.

+Combined with bacon, cbacon navigates between errors and warnings without leaving your editor, just hitting a key. (close the current editor/workspace)

+I would like to see something like this integrated into bacon itself, but in the meantime, here is how I use bacon sometimes.

 ## Features